From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Discussion

 \paragraph{Connections to the Kaczmarz Method.} In \cref{sec:kaczmarz_reduction} we revisited known connections between continual regression and the Kaczmarz method \citep{evron2022catastrophic}.
 We broadened this connection in \cref{sec:kaczmzarz_to_sgd}, bridging the \emph{block} Kaczmarz method and ``stepwise-optimal'' SGD, thus applying our novel SGD bounds to the Kaczmarz method.
 Using Kaczmarz terminology, given a system $\A\x = \vb$ consisting of $T$ blocks of an average rank $\rankavg$ where {$\A_{m}\in\R^{{n_m}\times d}, \vb_{m}\in \R^{n_{m}}$}, our rates from \cref{sec:rates} can be summarized as $ \mathbb{E}_{\tau} \big[ \frac{1}{2T} \sum_{m=1}^{T} \bignorm{\A_m \x_k - \vb_m}^2 \big] =\bigO\bigprn{ \min \bigprn{ k^{-1/4} , \frac{1}{k}\sqrt{d - \rankavg}, \frac{1}{k}\sqrt{T\rankavg} } }$ for random orderings with replacement and $\bigO\bigprn{ \min\bigprn{ k^{-1/4}, \frac{1}{k}\prn{d - \rankavg} } }$ without replacement.
 Note that we bounded the \emph{loss}, rather than the ``error'' $\norm{\w_k - \teacher}^2$, thus enabling the derivation of rates independent of quantities like the condition number that can make convergence arbitrarily slow.

-\paragraph{Non-uniform Sampling.} The seminal work of \citet{strohmer2009randomized} proposed a Kaczmarz method where rows are sampled with probability proportional to their squared norm.
-Our approach accommodates non-uniform sampling, including the norm-based one, which leads to a tighter version of \cref{thm:cl_by_sgd_main}, replacing the dependence on the maximum row norm~$R$ with the average one.
-In the block version, both uniform and non-uniform variants exist \citep{needell2014paved,gower2015randomized}.
-As in rank-$1$, our approach should yield better bounds when weighting samples proportional to block norms, again improving the dependence on the maximum norm to the average one.
+\paragraph{Non-uniform Sampling.} The seminal work of \citet{strohmer2009randomized} proposed a Kaczmarz variant that samples rows with probability proportional to their squared norm.
+Our approach also accommodates non-uniform sampling, including norm-based ones.
+Specifically, Claim~\ref{prop:mean_norm} tightens \cref{thm:cl_by_sgd_main} by employing norm-weighted \emph{block} sampling, thereby replacing the dependence on the maximum row norm~$R$ with the average~$\bar R$.

+\paragraph{From Training to Generalization Results.} The rates derived in our paper apply to the forgetting and loss on the training sets (\cref{def:forgetting,def:training_loss}).
+These rates can be extended to the generalization loss at the cost of an additive $\bigO(1/\sqrt{N})$ term (where $N$ is the number of samples per task) via uniform-convergence arguments---or even an additive $\bigO(1/N)$ term using the more refined Rademacher bounds for linear models from \citet{srebro2010optimistic}.

-\paragraph{Future Work.} We narrowed the gap between existing lower and upper worst-case bounds for random orderings in continual linear regression (see \cref{tab:comparison}).
-However, a considerable gap remains between $\Omega(1/k)$ and $\bigO({1/k^{1/4}})$.
-Generally, we conjecture that the last-iterate SGD rates can be improved beyond those in \cref{thm:sgd_last_iterate_main}, and that \cref{thm:wor_sgd_last_iterate_main} can be extended to the multi-epoch setup.
-Following our reductions (\cref{sec:reductions}), improved rates for ``stepwise-optimal'' SGD rates would immediately refine the bounds for continual linear regression and classification.
+\paragraph{Future and Follow-up Work.} We narrowed the gap between existing lower and upper worst-case bounds for random orderings in continual linear regression (see \cref{tab:comparison}).
+However, a considerable gap remains between $\Omega(1/k)$ and $\bigO({1/k^{1/4}})$, largely stemming from our proof technique in \cref{lem:ratio_avg_last}.
+Our argument follows the approach of \citet{shamir13sgd}, originally developed to control the last SGD iterate in the convex, non-smooth regime.
+When instantiated in our (smooth, realizable) setting, this approach introduces an exponential dependence on $\eta\beta$.
+Because of this exponential sensitivity, employing coarse inequalities (\eg bounding a negative term by $0$) can be costly: even small constant-factor losses may effectively change the power of $T$ appearing in the final bound.

+Following our reductions (\cref{sec:reductions,sec:extensions}), improved rates for ``stepwise-optimal'' SGD rates would immediately refine the bounds for continual linear regression and classification.
+Indeed, a follow-up work by \citet{attia2025fast} departs from \cite{shamir13sgd} and builds on a different technique proposed by \cite{zamani2023exact}.
+Using a more refined analysis, they establish an improved rate for SGD and, combined with our reductions, obtain a tighter upper bound of $\bigO(1/\sqrt{k})$ for continual linear regression (and classification).
+Finding the exact worst-case complexity between $\Omega(1/k)$ and $\bigO({1/\sqrt{k}})$ remains an open question.

+Finally, we note that our analytical flow relies on \cref{reduc:cl_to_kaczmarz}, which in turn assumes that the continual \cref{proc:regression_to_convergence} learns each task \emph{to convergence}.
+Nonetheless, a concurrent follow-up by \citet{levinstein2025optimal} follows a similar overall analytical flow, despite studying more practical continual learning schemes that do not learn to convergence---namely, those using $\ell_2$ regularization or finite step budgets.
+Similarly to us, they reduce learning an entire task to a single gradient step and apply last-iterate SGD analysis to obtain convergence rates.